- Ranch Ehrlo Society

 Management of Resources

-- Submit receipts and reconcile expenses for unit manager approved expenditures.
+- Submit receipts and reconcile expenses for manager approved expenditures.

-- Ensure vehicle log is completed accurately when agency vehicle is used.
+- Ensure mileage log is completed accurately when agency vehicle is used.

 - Maintain, promote, and reinforce safe work habits, practices, and procedures.